sigp/serenity-benches/README.md

 - Our optimisations are currently focussed towards an all-vaildators-active scenario -- we will likely need to adjust our optimisations to suit a more diverse set of scenarios.
+- There is no tree hashing caching in any tests.

 ## Results: